 Foreign exchange reserve or foreign reserve refers to the foreign currencies held by the central bank or other countries’ monetary authority.
 It can be in the form of cash or assets that can be liquidated.
-There are numerous reasons why maintaining a good foreign exchange reserve is important, the most crucial in safeguarding the local currency’s value.
+There are numerous reasons why maintaining an excellent foreign exchange reserve is essential, the most crucial in safeguarding the local currency’s value.

 How are Foreign Exchange Reserves Accumulated?